The Mom Who Runs a Household With AI Agents (New York magazine)

 David Robert Mitchell on his ambitious, divisive, long-awaited new movie, Under the Silver Lake.

-An unusual visit to our offices.
+An unusual visit to New York magazine’s offices.

-The director discusses the country’s legacy of white supremacy, Obama, and why he doesn’t worry about a Transformers future.
+On the country’s legacy of white supremacy, Obama, and why he doesn’t worry about a Transformers future.

-The producer on 40 years of Saturday Night Live.
+On 40 years of Saturday Night Live.